Sydney, NSW

 How deep is Little Bay?

 Little Bay reaches a maximum depth of 18m.
-This makes it suitable for newly certified divers.
+Suitable for divers with some open water experience.

 Is Little Bay suitable for beginners?